Updated: May 24

 For a smart data manager the risk is probably small, but there is always a chance a bad actor can gain access to that storage device, for example via a virus, and can gain access to your photos.

-My unscientific guess is this is probably the approach most photographer take.
+My unscientific guess is this is probably the approach most boudoir photographers take.

 There is also a potential group of photographers who are of the ideology that images are their art and creations, and are meant to be kept and stored, for good.
 Additionally, they may be of the mindset that you never know when a former client may contact you to get a copy of a photo, or to reprint an album.
 They see it as a responsibility to archive your data files, just in case!
 This can (and does) happen.